GAInTheHouse/Data-Science-In-Wisconsin/README.md

 # Data-Science-In-Wisconsin

-Some content has been removed to ensure anonymity while evaluation of research paper.
+PLEASE NOTE: Some content has been removed to ensure anonymity while evaluation of research paper.

 Data Analytics to arrive at Actionable Consequences for the City of Madison